Malwa Sultanate: Khalji dynasty

-The sultanate saw heavy decline in 1519 after the continues invasions of Rajput chief Rana Sanga of Mewar.
 Mahmud Khalji I was succeeded by his eldest son Ghiyas-ud-Din.

-The last days of Ghiyas-ud-Din were embittered by a struggle for throne between his two sons, with Nasir-ud-Din emerging victorious over Ala-ud-Din and ascending the throne on 22 October 1510, The last ruler Mahmud Shah II surrendered to Bahadur Shah, the sultan of Gujarat after the fort of Mandu fell to Bahadur on 25 May 1531.
+The last days of Ghiyas-ud-Din were embittered by a struggle for throne between his two sons, with Nasir-ud-Din emerging victorious over Ala-ud-Din and ascending the throne on 22 October 1510.

-Muzaffarid Conquest
+Muzaffarid conquest

-Since 1518, Mahmud Shah II was a vassal of the Gujarat Sultan.
+Since 1518, Mahmud Shah II became dependent on Bahadur Shah.
 The last ruler Mahmud Shah II surrendered to Bahadur Shah, the sultan of Gujarat after the fort of Mandu fell to Bahadur on 25 May 1531.
+The sultanate saw heavy decline in 1519 after the continues invasions of Rajput chief Rana Sanga of Mewar.
 During 1531 – 1537 the kingdom was annexed under the control of Bahadur Shah, though the Mughal emperor Humayun captured it for a short period during 1535–36.
 The Gujaratis regained Malwa giving allegiance to Bahadur Shah until 1542.

 Restored Khalji dynasty

 In 1537, Qadir Shah, an ex-officer of the previous Khalji dynasty rulers, regained control over a part of the erstwhile kingdom.
 But in 1542, Sher Shah Suri conquered the kingdom, defeating him and appointed Shuja'at Khan as the governor.
 His son, Baz Bahadur, declared himself independent in 1555.
 Darya Khan Gujarati, the ex-Wazir of Mahmud Khan of Gujarat ruled Ujjain.

 In 1561, emperor Akbar sent the Mughal army, led by Adham Khan and Pir Muhammad Khan, which attacked Malwa and defeated Baz Bahadur in the battle of Sarangpur on 29 March 1561, culminating in the Mughal conquest of Malwa.
 Akbar soon recalled Adham Khan and made over command to Pir Muhammad.
 Pir Muhammad attacked Khandesh and proceeded up to Burhanpur, but he was defeated by a coalition of three powers: Miran Mubarak Shah II of Khandesh, Tufal Khan of Berar Sultanate and Baz Bahadur.
 Pir Muhammad died while retreating.
 The confederate army pursued the Mughals and drove them out of Malwa.
 Baz Bahadur regained his kingdom for a short period.
 In 1562, Akbar sent another army, led by Abdullah Khan, an Uzbeg, which finally defeated Baz Bahadur.
 He fled to Chittor.
 It became the Malwa Subah (top-level province) of the Mughal empire, with seat at Ujjain and Abdullah Khan became its first governor.